 A large 2013 study using a US-based population of women, documented the prevalence of food addiction by using a novel measurement scale in middle-aged and older women.
 Overall, 7839 (5.8%) of the women surveyed met the criteria for food addiction.
 The prevalence of food addiction was 8.4% in the younger cohort of women aged 45–64 years and 2.7% in the older cohort of women aged 62–88 years.
 The scientists hope the results may provide insight into the strong association between behavioral attributes of food consumption and the development of obesity.

 Out of control consumption of food is related to pain reduction centers, which focus on the serotonin mechanisms in the brain, according to another study.
-This research showed malfunctions in serotonin processing correlates with an addiction to sugars and flours.
+This research showed malfunctions in serotonin processing correlates with a person with substance use disorderion to sugars and flours.
 Therefore, struggle with food addiction may have biological influences.

-Existing evidence needs critical evaluation and food addiction should be considered for recognition as an addiction, no different than drugs or alcohol.
+Existing evidence needs critical evaluation and food addiction should be considered for recognition as a person with substance use disorderion, no different than drugs or alcohol.
 There is now sufficient evidence to suggest that addiction, at least to sugar, is real and deserves treatment.
 Many holistic approaches help control other addictions, and food addiction warrants a more in-depth discussion for appropriate treatment options, to help those who struggle with this issue and the comorbid diseases of obesity, diabetes, and other disorders.
 Discuss concerns you may have with a medical professional for advice and development of a personal treatment plan for any addiction.